loda-lang/loda-programs/programs/oeis/list3.md

 * [A309075](http://oeis.org/A309075) ([L20 program](A309075.asm)): Total number of black cells after n iterations of Langton's ant with two ants on the grid placed side-by-side on neighboring squares and initially looking in the same direction.
 * [A309083](http://oeis.org/A309083) ([L15 program](A309083.asm)): a(n) = n - floor(n/2^4) + floor(n/3^4) - floor(n/4^4) + ...
 * [A309093](http://oeis.org/A309093) ([L04 program](A309093.asm)): The analog of A309077(n), but allowing fractional powers.
+* [A309118](http://oeis.org/A309118) ([L38 program](A309118.asm)): Number of tiles added at iteration n when successively, layer by layer, building a symmetric patch of a rhombille tiling around a central star of six rhombs.
 * [A309127](http://oeis.org/A309127) ([L09 program](A309127.asm)): a(n) = n + 2^4 * floor(n/2^4) + 3^4 * floor(n/3^4) + 4^4 * floor(n/4^4) + ...
 * [A309198](http://oeis.org/A309198) ([L130 program](A309198.asm)): Fixed point of the morphism 1 -> 12, 2 -> 3, 3 -> 4, 4 -> 123.
 * [A309231](http://oeis.org/A309231) ([L13 program](A309231.asm)): Column 3 of the array at A326662 see Comments.